Connect With Us On Instagram

 Armpits are the most painful spot to get a tattoo.
-The skin in and around the armpit will begin to immediately swell as the tattooist is still working.
+The skin in and around the armpit, will begin to swell immediately on contact with the needle, as the tattooist is still working.

-Different people will have different levels of sensitivity to pain.
-Yet with that said, the armpit region is considered by almost all tattoo clients to be the most painful region to get a tattoo.
+Different people will all have different levels of sensitivity to pain.
+Yet, with that said, the armpit region is considered by almost all tattoo clients to be the most painful region to get a tattoo.

 The elbow is the second most painful place to get a tattoo